 1. How do I apply?

-The application package is available at Grants.gov under Funding Opportunity Number 2018-NIST-PSIAP-PC2.
-Applicants should carefully follow the opportunity-specific instructions listed on Grants.gov to ensure that all attachments will be accepted by the submission system.
-Applications must be received via Grants.gov no later than 11:59 p.m.
-EST on Wednesday, March 14, 2018.
+The application package is available at www.grants.gov under Funding Opportunity Number 2018-NIST-PSIAP-MCVQOE.
+All application materials must be received via grants.gov no later than 11:59 p.m.
+EST on Friday, August 3, 2018.

 For further information or questions regarding electronic applications on Grants.gov, contact: